 Jay Worthy’s musical trajectory has been marked by unexpected moments.
 There was an era when he sold weaves in Compton, getting great prices on artificial hair from family connections in India.
 Or when he toured with his stepsister Grimes, or collaborated on a documentary with his filmmaker brother.
 Last summer, Worthy met Shlohmo during a show, and since then the two have recorded an album’s worth of material.
 Still, across all his collaborative projects, Worthy remains loyal to the same music he loved before the notion of being a rapper was even real.
 It’s hard to listen to the opening of the S.O.S.
 Band’s “Even When You Sleep” without anticipating his syrupy delivery over it.

 The Compton. by way of Vancouver, B.C, artist has helped craft a half-dozen collaborative mixtapes over the last half-decade — including Aktive from his LNDN DRGS duo with producer Sean House, an album with Left Brain (Brain On DRGS), and his work with G-Perico and Cardo as G-Worthy.
-There are also the more serendipitous connections in his ever-growing network of friends, like the time he recorded in Sarah McLachlan’s house, or when he was roommates with The Game’s brother, Big Fase, or attended private parties at Paris Fashion Week with Freeway Rick Ross, his weave-selling partner, once-upon-a-time in Compton.
+There are also the more serendipitous connections in his ever-growing network of friends, like the time he recorded in Sarah McLachlan’s house, or when he was roommates with The Game’s brother, Big Fase, or attended private parties at Paris Fashion Week with Freeway Rick Ross.

 On Worthy’s latest LNDN DRGS release, Umbrella Symphony, he teams up with Curren$y.
 Already sold out on vinyl, the 7-track project is filled with silky ballads, looped and fit for 20-mile-an-hour blunt cruises on the boulevard.
 “Tears in The Rain” opens, like a soap opera crossed with a scene from a Blaxploitation film.
 “Sake” is backed by a lo-fi canopy of vibraphones and guitars, with a soft vocal sample in the background.
 This is tears-in-your-Henny music, meant for solo night drives up and down Figueroa.
 There are enough guitars, keyboards, strings, and backing vocals to make it feel like Sean House keeps an in-house funk band around his native B.C.
 More than anything, Umbrella Symphony holds vivid snapshots of life as told by its narrators; livelong bonds, neighborhood politics, and finding real love in East Oakland.